Mahamudu Bawumia: Career

-From 1988 to 1990, Bawumia worked as a lecturer in Monetary Economics, and International Finance at the Emile Woolf College of Accountancy in London, England.
-He also served as an economist at the Research Department of the International Monetary Fund in Washington, D.C.
+From 1988 to 1990, Bawumia worked as a lecturer in monetary economics and international finance at the Emile Woolf College of Accountancy in London, England.
+He also served as an intern at the Research Department of the International Monetary Fund in Washington, D.C.
+Bawumia also served as resident representative of the African Development Bank in Zimbabwe.

-Between 1996 and 2000, Bawumia served as an Assistant Professor of Economics in the Hankamer School of Business at Baylor University in Waco, Texas, USA, where he also received the Young Researcher Award in 1998.
-He was listed in "Who is Who Among America's Teachers' in 1999.
-He has also published two books on monetary policy and economic development.
+Between 1996 and 2000, Bawumia served as an assistant professor of economics in the Hankamer School of Business at Baylor University in Waco, Texas, USA, where he received a Young Researcher Award in 1998.
+He was listed in "Who Is Who Among America's Teachers” in 1999.
+He also published two books on monetary policy and economic development.

 Bawumia returned to Ghana in 2000 to work as an economist at the Bank of Ghana.
-He rose from Senior Economist to Head of Department, and subsequently as Special Assistant to the Governor of the Bank.
-President John Kufuor appointed Bawumia as Deputy Governor of the Bank of Ghana in June 2006.
+He rose from senior economist to head of department and subsequently served as special assistant to the governor of the bank.
+President John Kufuor appointed Bawumia deputy governor of the Bank of Ghana in June 2006.